MohitGoel92/Wine-Classification-Analysis/README.md

 ### K-Fold Cross Validation

 We perform K-Fold Cross Validation when evaluating the model performance.
-We compute the accuracies for our model using a number of different combinations for the dataset (usually 10).
+We compute the accuracies for our model using a number of different combinations for the dataset (usually cv =10).
 This should give us a good understanding of the range of values the model accuracy is likely to take.

 The code below is used for applying the K-Fold Cross Validation.